ignacp03/pyMeCom/README.md

 A python interface for the MeCom protocol by Meerstetter.
 This package was developed to control several TEC devices on a raspberry pi by connecting them via usb, and modified to control an LDD board using a script.

-## Problems
-When using lookup_table download it returns that the command was accepted.
-However, when you use the lookup table as input source it crashes and the ldd must be reset.
-I looks like the format is not right, so the payload of the query must be incorrect.
-Couldn't find it in the documentation, maybe contact the company??

 ## Requirements
 1. this code is only tested in Python 3 running in a linux OS
 1. `pySerial` in a version `>= 3.1` https://pypi.python.org/pypi/pyserial